 Weather patterns are known to impact stream conditions, so flow is continuously monitored throughout the watershed to assist in interpreting stream health.
-Another drought overtook the Vermillion River watershed in 2022.
-Winter was drier than normal yet again and was followed by a few large rain events March through May.
-Dry conditions began in mid-June, as large rainfall events were few and far between (particularly during the summer and fall).
-More frequent rainfall during the latter part of the monitoring season was more in line with the historical average.
+Another drought overtook the Vermillion River watershed in 2023.
+Winter was drier than normal, but a large weather event in late March brought precipitation values back above normal.
+After that, the spring months were a repeat of previous years with limited rainfall and drier conditions.
+Rain events in July and early fall helped bring water levels back to normal by the end of the year.

-The 30-year average (1992-2021) for the April-October period at the MSP Airport was 25.11 inches while the total April through October 2022 precipitation data was 14.38 inches.
+The 30-year average (1993-2022) for the April-October period at the MSP Airport is 24.79 inches and the total April through October 2023 precipitation data was 20.02 inches.